PonyPC/MultiFilesAndDirsOpenDialog/README.md

 # MultiFilesAndDirsOpenDialog
-Delphi multi files and dirs open dialog, support fmx and vcl(modify by yourself) above Windows Vista In case of WinXP, you can implement SelectDirectory()
+Delphi multi files and dirs open dialog, support fmx and vcl(modify by yourself) above Windows Vista, In case of WinXP, you can implement SelectDirectory()

 Usage: